Liover Peguero Player Props: Pirates vs. Brewers

 Liover Peguero At The Plate

-- Peguero is batting .219 with a double, three home runs and a walk.
+- Peguero has a double, three home runs and a walk while batting .219.

-- In four of 10 games this year (40.0%), Peguero has reached base via hit, and that includes multiple hits twice.
+- In four of 10 games this season (40.0%), Peguero has reached base safely via hit, and that includes multiple hits twice.

-- In four games this year (40.0%), Peguero has picked up an RBI, and in three of those games (30.0%) he had two or more.
-He has also driven home three or more of his team's runs in one contest.
+- Peguero has picked up an RBI in 40.0% of his games this year, with two or more RBI in 30.0% of his games.
+He has also plated three or more runs in one contest.

 - He has scored in four games this year (40.0%), but has had no multi-run games.